betaglot/plantabeta/docs/dev/ToolDev.md

 ![TreePlanter](/TreePlanter001.jpg)
 ![TreePlanter](/TreePlanter.jpg)

+## 🔷<beta>BetaTrailer</beta>

+A trailer loaded with everthing that PLANTERS need for their season.
+For planters only, not for company logistics like water purification or showers or kitchen.

+### Analogous to

+- GearRoom
+- GearShed
+- GearCloset

 ## 🔻<via>Flag</via>

+- Wooden staple for flag
 - Flag is a source of income for PutPlant
 - Paper Trombone to lock flag like a Bookmark
     - ![BookMark](/dev/Bookmark.jpg)